shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ### Element config component

 The last thing you need for the CMS element in the administration is the config.
 And it's about the same here as well.
-We create a `config` directory and place 3 different files in here.
+We create a `config` directory and place 3 different files here.
 Let's start with the `index.js`

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/config/index.js" %}